Shop Consciously at the Grocery Store

 - Make a Grocery List

-Do you ever fall into the trap of dashing through the grocery store, grabbing whatever food strikes your fancy as you go?
+Do you ever fall into the trap of dashing through aisles and grabbing whatever food strikes your fancy?
 Often, that's a great way to end up with a cart full of unhealthy foods.
 Instead, take the time to make a grocery list ahead of time.
 Plan your meals for the week.
 You don't have to know exactly what you're going to eat every day, but by taking the time to put together a grocery list based around a healthy meal plan, you'll select healthier options at the store (and, as a bonus, you'll know what you have on hand to fix on those busy nights when it's hard to get everything together).

 - Read Labels